Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Compulsions make you feel better in the short-term, but in the long run they do the opposite—they teach you that your fears and obsessions have merit and lead to yet more obsessions and compulsions.
 This fuels the OCD cycle.

-Case in point: “When you seek reassurance, your partner may have a natural response to want to reassure you, and what happens is that they inadvertantly give you more information to be jealous about,” says Sirica.
-“For example, they might tell you about a nice vacation they took with their ex. and you might feel frustrated that you haven’t had an experience like that together.
+Case in point: “When you seek reassurance, your partner may have a natural response to want to reassure you, and what happens is that they inadvertently give you more information to be jealous about,” says Sirica.
+“For example, they might tell you about a nice vacation they took with their ex and you might feel frustrated that you haven’t had an experience like that together.
 Your partner’s hands are tied.”

-How to beat retroactive jealousy in OCD
+How to treat retroactive jealousy in OCD

 If you think you might have OCD, or have already been diagnosed with it, then what you should know is that standard talk therapy won’t work, and can often do more harm than good.
 That’s because it often asks you to look for certainty and understanding—which can be helpful for someone without OCD, but when you have the condition it can actually contribute to OCD compulsions.
 For example, you may ruminate on your worries, try to reassure yourself, or repeatedly check your true feelings for your partner.